nerveband/link-blog-and-go/README.md

 # Link Blog and Go

-> ⚠️ **Alpha Status**: This plugin is currently in alpha and untested.
-It's being developed as part of my personal blog redesign project.
+> ⚠️ **Beta Status**: This plugin is now in beta, with improved handling of post titles and link formatting.

 Transform your WordPress blog into a link blog - easily share and comment on interesting links you find across the web.

+Version: 1.1.0

 ## What is a Link Blog?